eoineoineoin/glTF_Physics/RigidBodies/README.md

 For example, to define a hinged door you would place connected nodes at the point where the physical hinge would be and add: a 3D linear constraint with zero maximum distance;
 a 1D angular constraint describing the swing of the door around it's vertical axis; a 2D angular constraint with zero limits about the remaining two axes.

-Note however that some types of constraint are not possible to describe.
+Note however that some types of constraint are currently not possible to describe.
 For example, a pulley, which needs a third transform in order to calculate a distance, cannot be described.
 Similarly, this does not have a mechanism to link two axes by some factor, such as a screw, whose translation is affected by the amount of rotation about some axis.

 ### JSON Schema